kjell/mcn-2020-git-haiku/index.md

-In the twilight rain
+Ballet in the air
-Is also changed to another
+visit the ancestral grave
-From the kiri tree.
+This autumn evening.